-How does the stall mechanism occurs?
+How does the stall mechanism occur?

 Another physical phenomenon, in addition to the generation of lift force or the effect of viscosity on it, that has not been explained in detail by fluid dynamics (neither theoretically nor computationally), is that related to the stall mechanism that a lifting surface can suffer, for example, on the wing of an aircraft.
 In general terms, the stall condition is understood as the loss of lift force and an abrupt change in flow regime, going from a relatively stable condition to a completely turbulent one.
 For reasons of simplification, I will omit to explain the effect on the drag force or on the pitching moment, as well as other details that are assumed to be known by the reader (effects of the thickness and shape of the leading edge in obtaining the aerodynamic forces, nature of the variation or discrepancy of the experimental data, basic knowledge of Potential Flow Theory and/or the vortex lattice method; VLM).